 Writer/director/narrator Thomas Allen Harris refers to the ‘legacies’ of these two worlds when he comments, “How was, is, the photograph used in the battle between two legacies: Self-affirmation and negation.
 Our salvation—as a people, as a culture depends on salving the wounds of this war, a war of images within the American family album.”

-In still and moving images, Harris covers close to two centuries of American history, the nation’s horrific treatment African Americans—a treatment that continues today unabated—and the role of images and their makers that reflect and sculpt the two legacies.
+In still and moving images, Harris covers close to two centuries of American history, the nation’s horrific treatment of African Americans—a treatment that continues today unabated—and the role of images and their makers that reflect and sculpt the two legacies.

-In addition to Harris’ narration we hear from African American photographers and historians, and see a cornucopia of images.
-Harris weaves his personal story into the film’s ongoing narrative.
+In addition to Harris’ narration we hear from African American photographers and historians, and are whisked through a cornucopia of images.
+Harris also weaves his personal story into the film’s ongoing narrative.
 The soundtrack perfectly mirrors and enhances all.

 The vast number of images in Through a Lens Darkly along with its abundance of information make multiple viewings desirable.

-Note: The Digital Diaspora Family Reunion Roadshow is an interactive project that ties-in with the film.
-For more details, go to www.1World1Family.me
+Note: Viewers of this film may also be interested in The Digital Diaspora Family Reunion Roadshow an interactive project that ties-in with the film